Ready? Set. GO!

 Complete an Orientation to Canvas

 Before beginning your online or hybrid course, we recommend that you become familiar with the Canvas Learning Management System.
-Online, self-paced orientation options are available along with video tutorials, a blog, and a Twitter alert system.
+Online, self-paced orientation options are available along with video tutorials and a blog.

 Determine your Canvas Username and Password